How efficient is transport of quantum cargo through multiple highways?: Introduction

 In this paper, we compare (one shot) quantum capacities, in terms of fidelities, obtained in these two processes and report that both in noiseless and noisy scenarios, TD-TC protocol can yield higher fidelity, than that of the local measurement-based single-path QR, for a set of three-qubit states, justifying the importance of multipartite states, in QR process.
 Specifically, in a noiseless case, we demonstrate this advantage when the shared state is the three-qubit generalized W (gW) \cite{dur2000} state for certain range of parameters although such benefit is not observed for the family of generalized Greenberger-Horne-Zeillinger (gGHZ) states \cite{gGHZ}.
-Interestingly, in presence of local noise in one of the auxiliary port, both the gGHZ and the gW states, for some choices of parameters show a clear advantage over the single-path scenario.
-Moreover, we find that in the TD-TC protocol, the gGHZ state possesses an inherent local noise detection and rectification mechanisms for a specific type of noisy environment.
+Interestingly, in presence of local noise in one or in both the auxiliary ports, the gGHZ and the gW states, for some choices of parameters show a clear advantage of TD-TC scheme with multiple paths over the single-path one.
+Moreover, we find that in the TD-TC protocol, the gGHZ state possesses an inherent local noise detection and rectification mechanism for a specific type of noisy environment.
+Other relevant studies in similar lines include distribution accompanied by error correction of quantum information \cite{mu1} and remote information extraction during teledistribution \cite{mu2}.
 For a quantitative analysis, a numerical simulation is performed which gives the percentages of shared initial states, having better fidelity in multipath protocol than the local measurement-based ones in presence of several paradigmatic noise models \cite{preskil,Nielsen_chuang}, namely, bit flip, phase flip, bit-phase flip, amplitude damping and phase damping channels.
 By using recursion relation, we finally obtain quantum capacities of a quantum channel over a large distance, having arbitrary number of blocks, when the gGHZ and the gW states are used in each block, performing multipath as well as single-path schemes.
+In case of the gGHZ states, we also show that more mediators lead to the same fidelity as obtained with two mediators, even in the presence of bit flip, phase flip, bit phase flip noises.